GabrielCalin/PlotKing/roadmap.md

 ## 🧭 Phase 2 — User Experience & Creativity Tools

-6. **Saving Project State**
-   - Enable saving and resuming work sessions.
-   - Save expanded plot, chapters, validation logs, and progress metadata.
-   - Support multiple concurrent projects.

 7. **Manual Chapter Editing**
    - Allow users to edit any generated chapter directly within the interface.
    - Trigger regenerations if plot changes.
-   - Consider a dedicated tab and / or a new UI technology (switch from Gradio).
+   - Consider a dedicated tab and/or a new UI technology (switch from Gradio).

 8. **AI Editing on Selected Text**
    - Enable users to **select a portion of text** and apply quick AI edits (rewrite, expand, simplify, etc.).

 9. **AI Chat per Chapter**
    - Add an interactive chat panel to discuss or request changes for a specific chapter.
    - A supervising LLM ensures narrative consistency and, when necessary, re-writes dependent chapters.

 10. **Add Empty Chapters (Writer Assist Mode)**
    - Let users insert blank chapters manually.